Links to posts are embedded in the titles in bold below. Enjoy!

 Jean-Luc Goddard, Francois Truffaut, Agnes Varda, Eric Rohmer, Claude Chabrol, Louis Malle, and others.
 And then there are French actors who worked, or are working, in the USA.
 There are famous examples including Maurice Chevalier, Claudette Colbert,

 Simone Simon, Charles Boyer, Leslie Caron, Louis Jourdan, and others.
-These are just a few examples of what French Cinema and French actors have to offer for the Vive la France Blogathon on August 25, 2019.
+These are just a few examples of what French Cinema and French actors have to offer for the Vive la France Blogathon on August 25 and 26, 2019.